Misconceptions about EMV

 If you're new to accepting payments, or if your business operates in a region where swiping cards is still in fashion, then you may be familiar with some of the myths or misconceptions surrounding chip cards for payments.
 We'd like to clear up any misinformation or confusion that exists, in order to ensure merchants have the full picture about what's best and safest for their business.

-An EMV payment is any credit or debit transaction you process using an EMV enabled credit or debit card.
+An EMV payment is any credit or debit transaction you process using an EMV enabled credit or debit card through a POS system.
 These cards are characterized by a small computer chip embedded on the front of the payment card.
 This computer chip, and the terminals and hardware that can read it, are part of the new EMV standard for the payment industry, which is replacing the old magstripe standard.

 Below are some misconceptions related to EMV payments that you may have heard: